gasfreeio/gasfree-sdk-swift/README.md

 # gasfree-sdk-swift

-gasfree-sdk-swift is a comprehensive toolkit designed to streamline and simplify gasFree development by TronLink.
-This SDK provides a collection of utility classes and methods to enhance the efficiency and ease of implementing gasFree transactions in iOS applications.
+gasfree-sdk-swift is a toolkit designed by TronLink to enable seamless integration with the gasFree transfer service.
+It offers a collection of utility classes and methods to streamline development and integration efficiency for iOS apps.

 Key Features:
 - Generate gasFree Addresses from User Addresses